redhat-cip/dci-rhel-agent/README.md

 In the following example, the task uploads Junit files (your tests results) into DCI Web dashboard.

 ```
-- name: Copy tests results from lab server to jumpbox it-self
+- name: Copy tests results from SUT to jumpbox it-self
   fetch:
     src: '{{ item }}'
     dest: '{{ item }}'